 And, while the free trial unlocks all the features of Canva Pro (including 100 million premium images, videos and audio clips; all the premium templates; and 1TB storage), the Canva free plan restricts you to a cut-down version of the platform with a limited number of stock images, videos and audio files.

 Additionally, you need to enter your credit card details to start a free trial of Canva Pro — this is not the case with the Canva free plan.

 Can I cancel a Canva free trial before my paid subscription starts?

-To cancel your trial on a desktop computer, log in to your Canva account, go to Account settings > Billing and Plans, and under ‘Subscriptions’ click the ‘Cancel Subscription’ option.
+To cancel your trial on a desktop computer, log in to your Canva account, go to Account settings > Billing and Plans > More Actions, and under ‘Subscriptions’ click the ‘Cancel Subscription’ option.
 You’ll find instructions on how to cancel your trial on other devices here.

 How much does the paid version of Canva cost once I’ve subscribed?

 There are two paid-for Canva accounts available: Canva Pro and Canva for Teams.
-Canva Pro costs $12.99 for 1 user.
-Canva for Teams has a variable pricing structure, which starts at $14.99 per month for the first 5 users.
-If you have more than 5 users, the price per additional user depends on the total size of your team (you can calculate the precise costs on the Canva website).
+Canva Pro costs $14.99 for one user.
+Canva for Teams has a variable pricing structure, which starts at $29.99 per month for the first five users.
+If you have more than five users, the price per additional user depends on the total size of your team (you can calculate the precise costs on the Canva website).

 Can I use Canva for commercial purposes?

 Yes — you can use your Canva to create designs for commercial use (so long as you are on a paid-for plan and not a Canva for Education, Canva for Campus or Canva for Nonprofits one).
 However, there are some terms and conditions attached to doing so — accordingly, it’s a good idea to read Canva’s commercial content license document in full.

 Is Canva Pro worth it?